Skip to main content

 Your user must know when you are going to take payments.
 For example, if you take payments on an agreed schedule, you must make your user aware of which day of the month you’ll take payments.
 If you take payments irregularly, you must let your user know you’re going to take a payment.

-You do not need to send a return_url.
+You must not send a return_url

 {